argoproj/argo-cd/docs/operator-manual/feature-maturity.md

 to indicate their stability and maturity.
 These are the statuses of non-stable features in Argo CD:

-TODO: add alpha admonition warning
+TODO: add alpha admonition warning if it is a spec, annotation or configmap config, they are all subject to breaking changes and removal

 ## Overview